 The last thing you need on your ride is a puncture so check your tyre condition – if they have bald or flat spots or large deep cuts or gashes it is best to replace them.

 There are some great puncture resistant tyres out there at the moment.
-Our emergence service client base use the excellent Schwalbe Marathon Plus tyre.
-Not only is it billed as the “most puncture resistant tyre there is” it is relied on by the Police, Fire and Ambulance Cycle Response teams, whilst the Schwalbe Durano Plus is a great choice for road bikes.
+Our emergence service client base use Schwalbe Marathon Plus tyres.
+The Schwalbe Durano Plus is a great choice for road bikes.

-Even if you don’t have time to clean your bike, keeping him/her/it well lubed will help prolong component life.
+Even if you don’t have time to clean your bike, keeping it well lubed will help prolong component life.

 During winter, we advise our customers to use what is called a ‘wet lube’ for the chain.
 This is a thicker lubricant that tends to last longer during the winter months.
 In spring/summer, it is best to switch to a more viscose ‘dry lube’.
 With any lube you should use it sparingly as too much lube can attract dirt (which isn’t good!).
 We really like the Muc-Off Wet and Dry Lubes.
 To apply:

-- It’s best to start with a clean chain (see above);
+- Always start with a clean chain (see above);

 - Hold a rag around the chain and spray a water displacer such as GT85 on to the chain.
 Spin the pedals in reverse so that you can cover each section of the chain;